macsux/builder-pattern-generator/README.md

 }
 ```

-It allows you to be do this:
+It allows you to do this:
 ```c#
 // start from initializer syntax var dog = new Dog